Homes for Children in Ukraine

-State-run institutional orphanages and boarding schools for abused, abandoned, neglected and orphaned children were created in crisis response to disintegrating families during the Soviet era in Eastern Europe and Eurasia.
-Shattered by conflict, economic depression, persecutions and resulting desperation, families were destroyed by alcohol and drugs, criminal activity, domestic violence, incarceration and suicide.
+State-run institutions, orphanages and boarding schools were created in crisis response to disintegrating families during the Soviet era in Eastern Europe and Eurasia.
+Mission 823 builds and operates homes for children in Ukraine.

+The proposed solution, massive warehouses for children, rapidly deteriorated.
+These crumbling facilities were severely understaffed, underfunded and barely maintained.
 Frustrated workers and unsupervised children soon slipped into a hopeless abyss, hidden from the view of the rest of the world.
 These are the forgotten children.

 We believe that children were created by God to be raised in healthy homes with loving families.
-Our three-pronged approach to restoring these forgotten children is to:
+Homes for children in Ukraine is the answer.

-1. Build trusting relationships with children in crisis and begin to understand their personal suffering.
+- Build trusting relationships with children in crisis and begin to understand their personal suffering.

-3. Provide a higher level of education that is critical for these children to excel and find their greatest potential to compete in the marketplace.
+- Provide a higher level of education that is critical for these children to excel and find their greatest potential to compete in the marketplace.

-These homes are filling quickly and there is a constant need to build new facilities and train new house parents.
+These family homes are filling quickly and there is a constant need to build new facilities and train new house parents.
 Abused, neglected and orphaned children have been hidden away in institutions or huddling on the street far too long.

 Partner with us to help expand our capabilities by creating more homes with loving families where these children can find hope again!